The Broadband Plan - what to expect

 We are waiting to see where the breathless 'Fibre is coming' announcement in the August PC Bulletin originated.
 I suspect an over-reaction to some Openreach propaganda, but you never know!

 We also now know that fibre on the poles is being run south from the junction along Broadford Bridge Road which should eventually open some sort of option to residents there - the fibre run appears to finish with the last telegraph pole about 1/2 mile north of the Queen's Head.
 I have myself now observed the 'Caution Overhead Fibre' or 'Caution Fibre Above' yellow plates on the poles on this road, which is the clue.
+There is also a 'mysterious' short run of fibre on poles eastwards from the Harbolets/Broadford Bridge junction to a few properties. and fibre is slowly making its way up Southlands Road to ease the dreadful broadband speeds at the Village Nursery and in East Street.
 Here are three of the things you need to watch out for in case they sprout from 'every pole' in West Chiltington:

 What does this mean for you if you are seeking better broadband?